muninnlabs/angular-node-todolist/README.md

 ## Development server

-Run `npm start` for a dev server.
+Run `npm start` for a dev server, don't use `ng serve` because I made some configurations to work with my api.
 Navigate to `http://localhost:4200/`.

+## Backend server
 Run `npm run server` for a node server with a small CRUD jSon DB.
-The backend server will tun in the url `http://localhost:9000/`.
+The Api will tun in the url `http://localhost:9000/`.